PtrTn/ishetkutweerv2/README.md

 * alert icon for incoming rain
 * add abstraction for weather data
 * async data loading
-* better ip to location
+* ipv6 support for ip to location
 * possibly remove station locations
 * use geolocation for exact city name